-Graham quickly tired of scraping chrome vanadium soot from his fingernails.
-His failure to culturally assimilate in South Lanarkshire was complete, so he worked across the British Isles, where his skills & experience were made more believable with his direct, Glaswegian accent.
-Play to your strengths, right?
+But Graham quickly tired of scraping chrome vanadium soot out from his fingernails.
+His failure to culturally assimilate in South Lanarkshire was therefore complete, so he moved around & worked across the British Isles, where his skills & experience were made more believable with his nippy, Glaswegian accent.

-Concurrently, much of his spare time was spent outdoors, shrink wrapped in ridiculous Lycra outfits, cycling country lanes to keep the legs buffed enough so he could top off his head with a boiled wool hat & pick off bleak Scottish mountains at the weekends.
+Concurrently, much of his spare time was spent outdoors, shrink wrapped in ridiculous Lycra outfits, cycling country lanes to keep the legs buffed enough so he could comfortably pick off bleak Scottish mountains at the weekends.

 To find summer sunshine however, he meandered for weeks through the juniper bushes & glaciated valleys of the Spanish Pyrenees & across the French Alps, fueled with old porridge, Mars bars & condensed milk.

-In late 2017, he branded his portfolio "Outlander & Beyond" & moved into The Town House, a haunted 17th century tax & excise office underneath a witch's prison.
+In late 2016, while still recovering, Graham branded his portfolio "Outlander & Beyond" & slowly shuffled into The Town House; a haunted 17th century tax & excise office underneath a witch's prison.
 The building which includes an original court room & a debtor's jail as well as his portfolio have become a well known destination of choice for visitors from all over the world.